English original

 Sydney

 Although the view is a bit impeded, the one from the Bridge looking down onto the harbour, opera house etc. is pretty cool.
-There's also a view of the harbour from Circular Quay station (see picture).
+There's also a view of the harbour from Circular Quay station.

 Tokyo